Research outputs per year

 I'm the coordinator for The Science of Psychology module, the first module of the online MSc Psychology (conversion) degree.
-I also supervise undergraduate research project degrees, and teach on the first year (L4) Perspectives in Psychology and Animal Behaviour modules.
+I also supervise undergraduate research project degrees, and lecture on the first year (L4) Perspectives in Psychology and Animal Behaviour modules.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):